rootze/rootze/README.md

 - 🧬 I work on **functional genomics, single-cell biology, and multi-omics**
 - 🤖 I develop **AI and computational models for biological perturbation**
 - 🧠 I study **Alzheimer’s disease, neurodegeneration, and cellular state transitions**
-- 💊 I am working on a **pharmacogenomics project with CABS during Summer 2026**
+- 💊 I am working on a **PharmaInformatics project with CABS during Summer 2026**
 - 🔬 I have experience across both **wet-lab experimentation and computational biology**
 - 📍 Based in Irvine, California